-Embezzlement Charges & Penalties in Illinois
+Embezzlement Charges & Penalties in Chicago, IL

 Embezzlement is a specific type of property theft that takes place when someone entrusted with handling money or other assets steals or misuses the property for personal gain.